tseguin715/Amazon-product-recommender/README.md

 A script for helping to collect the data and recreate the mongo database used in the project is provided in src/data_collection.py

-A sample of the data is provided: the 5-core reviews and product meta data for the Software department in data/ (Software_5.json.gz and meta_Software.json.gz, respectively).
+Samples of ratings and meta data for Software are provided in the data directory.

-Additional necessary files (asins.csv) are provided in this directory.
+Additional necessary files (asins.csv) is provided here: https://drive.google.com/file/d/1KoXFwZ84JS13kRM1MaQIYG3oNo2eqjVp/view?usp=sharing

 Model evaluation
 A script for model evaluation is given in src/modelling.py